 Their drawbacks are:

-- They’re free or cheap to start, but the price grows pretty fast as your project scales.
+- They’re free or cheap to start, but the price grows pretty fast as your web product scales.
 More expensive than AWS, Azure, and GCP at scale.

-- They’re not as flexible as AWS, Azure, and GCP.
-They may lack some features for non-trivial scenarios, or you may hit some limitations of those systems.
+- These cloud platforms are not as flexible as AWS, Azure, and GCP.
+They may lack some features for non-trivial scenarios, or you may hit some limitations of those cloud systems.

 - Startups.
-Such platforms allow them to start with fewer investments and a smaller team.
+Such cloud platforms allow startups to start with fewer investments and a smaller team.

 - Enterprise R&D projects.
-Same as for startups, it’s easier to start and test an idea, and no need to allocate DevOps for it.
+Same as for startups, it’s easier to start and test an idea.
+There is no need to allocate a DevOps specialist for it.

-How to Select the Right Language & Framework for a Web Application
+How to Choose the Right Language & Framework for a Web Application

 However, that’s not always right.
-Different languages and frameworks also have their target audience and work best for a particular purpose.
-It’s best to select them based on the project industry, phase, and goals.
+Different programming languages and web development frameworks have their specific target audience and work best for a particular purpose.
+It’s best to select the web development stack based on the web project industry, app development process phase, and business goals.

 Java is the most widely used language in Enterprise.
-And this is not surprising since it’s been in the market for over 20 years.
-There are a lot of existing enterprise ecosystems written in Java, and those systems are still being developed and supported.
-Since Java has been there for such a long time – there are a lot of tools and libraries available.
+It is not surprising.
+Since this programming language has been in the market for over 20 years.
+There are a lot of existing enterprise ecosystems written in Java.
+What’s more interesting is that those technology systems are still being developed and supported.
+Since Java has been there for such a long time, there are a lot of programming tools and web development libraries available.

 C# & ASP.NET Core

-C# has also been there for a lot of time, but until recently it was supported only on Windows.
+C# has also been there for a lot of time, but until recently it was supported only on Windows operating system.
 In 2016 .NET Core was released, and now C# has become available on Windows, Linux, and Mac OS.

 ASP.NET Core ecosystem is younger than Java, but more promising, since:

-- C# language is developing faster and has a lot of syntactic “sugar” loved by developers.
-It’s regularly named as the “most loved language by developers” at various events.
+- C# language is developing faster and has a lot of syntactic “sugar” loved by web developers.
+It’s regularly named the “most loved language by web developers” at various events.

-- It works really well with Microsoft Azure and feels like a part of its ecosystem (which is really convenient), although you can use it with any other cloud platform.
+- It works really well with Microsoft Azure and feels like a part of its cloud ecosystem (which is really convenient).
+Although you can use it with any other cloud platform.

-Same as with cloud platforms, there are solutions that put speed in the first place, and there are other solutions that perform better at scale.
+Same as with cloud platforms, there are solutions that put speed in the first place.
+Also, there are other solutions that perform better at scale.

 Each Language/Platform Has Its Purpose

-To conclude, there are no winners or losers.
+To conclude, there are no winners or losers when choosing the software stack for backend development of a web application.
 Each solution has its purpose:

-- C# & ASP.NET Core is gaining popularity in Enterprise development and making a good competition to Java, due to its high performance, security, and capabilities in terms of project scalability and architecture.
+- C# & ASP.NET Core is gaining popularity in enterprise software development.
+They form a good competition to Java, due to its high performance, security, and capabilities in terms of web product scalability and architecture.

-- Java will still be there for some time yet in Enterprise development, since there are a lot of existing systems written in Java, and it’s still doing its job well.
+- Java will still be there for some time yet in enterprise product development.
+Since there are a lot of existing software systems written in Java, and it’s still doing its job well.

 So, How to Save Money on Your Web Project Development?

-The key is to select the right technologies for your purpose.
+The key is to select the right technology stack for your business purpose.

-If you’re a startup and you need to launch quicker, with fewer costs and a smaller team – go with Node.js full-stack development and publish your app on Firebase or Heroku.
+If you run a startup, you need to launch quicker, with fewer web app development costs and a smaller web app development team.
+In this case, go with Node.js full-stack web app development and deploy a web application on Firebase or Heroku cloud service.

-And if you already have a ready working system written in Java – no need to change the technology now.
+Finally, if you already have a ready working software system written in Java, there is no need to change the web stack now.
 Java is still alive, maintained, and will be there for a decade probably.

-We assume that now you have some idea of how to develop a web application cost-efficiently and what tech stack is the best match for your web project.
+We assume that now you have some idea of how to develop a web application cost-efficiently and what is the right web stack for its development.

-If you wish to get a more detailed estimation of your web application idea, it’s time to contact the web app development companies.
-Though make sure to choose the right technology partner whose values and vision align with yours.
+If you wish to get a more detailed estimation of your app idea, it’s time to contact web app development companies.
+Though make sure to choose the right technology partner whose values and business vision align with yours.